 In my humble opinion it is often poverty that is a driving factor in creating world class athletes are they are that more willing to put in the hours of quality practice as there is often no other way out, no more luxurious lifestyle.
 Look at basketball in Harlem, sprinting in Jamaica, football in Brazil, rugby in the Pacific islands.
 You have seen your forefathers achieve success and you know it is possible, then you put in the effort.
 It is not always the case but it does explain the large concentration in certain areas.
 If it were genetics then why do we not see any Eritrean marathon champions?
 Practice, purposeful high level practice and lots of it.

 But what do recent doping allegations in Kenyan athletics mean?
 It means money and professionalism are once again corrupting sport and this, i believe unfortunately, will always be the case, I really think people should now focus on different ways of entertainment like slotzo.com games online since in other physical sports some athletes will always find a way to cheat (Found this great blackjack strategy guide online).
 As long as there is money to be made people would look at shortcuts and it is a real shame as there are athletes out there who stay clean and see dirty athletes take the prizes and face the biggest challenge yet, do I follow the immoral trail and make a living or am I true to my sport?
 If you are running for the money, for the fame, for the lifelong security the prizes can mean for your family then that is an easy decision right?
-You cheat like everyone else and get what you entered the sport to win.
+You cheat like everyone else and get what you entered the sport to win, also you may be intested on how professional perform based on these fantasy basketball rankings

 That is why I am happy to be an ultra marathon runner.
 Running a 100 mile race won’t pay the bills (it merely creates them), it won’t provide fame, except amongst fellow nutcases and, I hope, for this reason it also won’t attract the doping and the cheats.
 Part of me still lacks faith in the human condition and I have heard stories of athletes cutting corners and cheating themselves, but I hope they feel empty at night as it is only yourself who you are cheating.
 It just drives me to that finish line a little quicker, makes me train a little harder.